 The Graphics Editor creates two descriptions of each drawing; a graphical description that shows the shape and placement of all parts and wires, and a description of the circuit's electrical connectivity that describes how the parts are interconnected, but contains no graphical information.
-The Graphics Editor is the only SCALDsystem analysis tool that knows what the drawing "looks like" and is the only tool that reads the graphical descriptions.
+The Graphics Editor is the only SCALD system analysis tool that knows what the drawing "looks like" and is the only tool that reads the graphical descriptions.
 The remainder of the analysis tools use the electrical connectivity descriptions.

-The SCALD Compiler reads the drawings created by the Graphics Editor, performs error checking and hierarchical expansion, and outputs the connectivity and synonym files for use by the other analysis tools.
-A drawing is entered by the designer using the Graphics Editor, is compiled by the Compiler, and is packaged by the Packager; DIAL produces net and parts lists required for circuit fabrication and documentation.
-The optional Timing Verifier and Logic Simulator analysis tools (available only in the network configuration) perform electrical verification of the design.
+The SCALD Compiler reads the drawings created by the Graphics Editor, performs error checking and hierarchical expansion, and outputs the connectivity files for use by the other analysis tools.
+A drawing is entered by the designer using the Graphics Editor, is compiled by the Compiler, and is packaged by the Packager into the net and parts lists required for circuit fabrication and documentation.
+The optional Timing Verifier and Logic Simulator analysis tools perform electrical verification of the design.

-4.3 SIGNALS AND INTERCONNECTIONS
+1.2 SIGNALS AND INTERCONNECTIONS